 6.2.6.1 If so equipped remove the inlet air pre-heater element and its housing and replace it with an non heater equipped housing.
 The part number for the non-heated housing is 20730387.
 This unit also requires bolts (P/N 965184), washers (P/N 976944) and gaskets (P/N 3979639).

-6.2.7 Fuel Supply—Heating, cooling, or both of the fuel supply may be required, and a recommended system is shown in Fig. .
+6.2.7 Fuel Supply—Heating, cooling, or both of the fuel supply may be required, and a recommended system is shown in Fig. XXXXXXXXXXXXXXX.

 6.2.8 Intake Manifold Temperature Control—Use an intercooler to control intake manifold temperature.
 Intercooler shall meet the following specifications: pressure drop at test conditions ≤ 5 kPa, provide enough cooling capacity to maintain specified Intake Manifold temperature, and equipped with drain to remove condensate.